-Open / locked files can only be copied by SyncBackLite/SE/Pro when the following criteria are met:
+Open/locked files can only be copied by SyncBackSE/Pro when the following criteria are met:

-- SyncBackLite/SE/Pro is being used on Windows 2003, Windows 2008, Windows 2012, Windows Vista, Windows 7, Windows 8 or newer.
+- SyncBackSE/Pro is being used on Windows 2008 or newer or Windows Vista or newer.
 Open/locked files can be copied when using 32-bit or 64-bit versions of Windows.
-For SyncBackLite, please note that Windows Server versions are not supported.
+For SyncBackFree, please note that Windows Server versions are not supported.

 "Internal" means a drive that is connected via IDE, SCSI, or SATA.
 Drives connected via USB, Firewire, eSATA, etc. are considered external.
 Basically, if the drive is inside your computer's case, then it is considered internal.